-What You Need to Know About OTC Hearing Aids
+What You Need to Know about OTC Hearing Devices

 In fact, hearing technology has had a number of exciting breakthroughs in the last few years which has led to lower-cost options including over-the-counter devices available in stores and pharmacies.

 But don’t assume that because you can purchase a device over the counter that it’s a do-it-yourself endeavor.
 There’s a lot that goes into choosing the option most likely to be effective for your hearing loss.
 The clarity of sound can be affected radically by the way it fits, what settings you use and whether it addresses the underlying problem.
 The first step in treating hearing loss should always be a hearing test with a licensed professional.

 Why Do I Need a Hearing Test?

 Many people make the mistake of thinking that hearing aids and hearables are just mini-speakers that amplify sound.
 In reality, they do a lot more than that, and some device styles are not effective treatments for higher-levels or specific types of hearing loss.
 A hearing test from a licensed professional is critical for determining your ability to hear certain frequencies, to understand speech in quiet and noisy environments, and to find the most appropriate solution for your individual needs.